DanielCreggOrganization/w10-lab-inheritance-G00471550/README.md

 2. Complexity in method resolution
 3. Potential naming conflicts

-Instead, Java provides interfaces for implementing multiple inheritance of behavior.
+Instead, Java provides interfaces for implementing multiple inheritance of behaviour.

 ## 4. The Object Class